TheFreeCoin/DEFI-freefinance-document/products/yield-farming/how-to-use-farms.md

 This shows the fee for harvesting as it appears in the MetaMask wallet.
 Different wallets will show the information a little differently.
 Consider leaving your rewards to grow for a while so you pay fees less often.

 And that's all there is to it!
-You may also want to look at [how to use PancakeSwap Syrup Pools](https://docs.pancakeswap.finance/get-started/syrup-pool-guide) to earn rewards.
+You may also want to look at [how to use FreeFinance Syrup Pools](https://docs.pancakeswap.finance/get-started/syrup-pool-guide) to earn rewards.

 Happy farming!